SanliFaez/OS4Physicists/README.md

 Note that each learning goal maps directly onto the equivalent topic above.

 ## Assessment
 The exercises for this course are team-based.
+See [the list of assignments](Exercises_2023.md) for the full list.

 Teams will be reshuffled for each exercise so that pass/fail is individually determined by collecting a basket of satisfactory project results.
 Exercises are partially assessed by peers and partially by course coordinators and lecturers.